-U.S. Government Energy Consumption by Agency and Source
+U.S. Government Energy Consumption by Agency and Source (Metric)

-Numbers may not add to totals due to rounding.
+Totals may not equal sum of components due to independent rounding.

 These data include energy consumed at foreign installations and in foreign operations, including aviation and ocean bunkering, primarily by the U.S. Department of Defense.
 U.S. government energy use for electricity generation and uranium enrichment is excluded.
 Other energy used by U.S. agencies that produce electricity or enriched uranium is included.
 The U.S. government's fiscal year runs from October 1 through September 30.

-U.S. Department of Energy, Energy Information Administration, Annual Energy Review, table 1.13, available at http://www.eia.doe.gov/emeu/aer/ as of Feb.
-14, 2013.
+U.S. Department of Energy, Energy Efficiency & Renewable Energy, Comprehensive Annual Energy Data and Sustainability Performance, available at http://ctsedwweb.ee.doe.gov/Annual/Report/HistoricalFederalEnergyConsumptionDataByAgencyAndEnergyTypeFY1975ToPresent.aspx as of Aug.
+5, 2020.